SionBayliss/PIRATE/README.md

 PIRATE accepts GFF3 annotation files containing matching nucleotide sequence at the end of the file.
 This is the format produced by [Prokka](http://www.vicbioinformatics.com/software.prokka.shtml).
 PIRATE will verify and discard files that do not follow the accepted GFF3 format and do not have a .gff extension before running.
 GFF3 files obtained from other sources, such as RAST or the NCBI, may sometime cause problems as they may not adhere to the accepted format.
 It is recommended that the nucleotide FASTA is downloaded (use ncbi-genome-download) and annotated with Prokka.
 If this is not possible to do so, for instance you wish to retain the reference genome naming scheme, then it is recommended that you check the fasta header matches the first field in the annotation and that the file contains locus_tag and or ID fields.

 ### Locus Tags/IDs
 PIRATE renames locus_tag and ID to adhere to a standardised format (name of genome[underscore]locus number).
-The previous nomenclature is retained in the modified GFF3 files present in the "modified\_gffs" directory under previous_ID and previous_locus fields.
-The old nomenclature can be transferred to the output files using the subsample_outputs.pl script and the field of interest e.g. --prev_locus.
+The previous nomenclature is retained in the modified GFF3 files present in the "modified\_gffs" directory under prev_ID and prev_locus fields.
+The old nomenclature can be transferred to the output files using the subsample_outputs.pl script and the field of interest e.g. subsample_outputs.pl -i PIRATE.gene_families.ordered.tsv -o PIRATE.gene_families.ordered.renamed.tsv --field "prev_locus".

 ## Usage